rails/solid_cache/README.md

 - `max_size` - the maximum size of the cache entries (default `nil`, meaning no limit)
 - `cluster` - (deprecated) a Hash of options for the cache database cluster, e.g `{ shards: [:database1, :database2, :database3] }`
 - `clusters` - (deprecated) an Array of Hashes for multiple cache clusters (ignored if `:cluster` is set)
-- `shards` - an Array or Hash of databases.
-When a Hash is supplied, the keys are the database names, and the values are the sharding key.
+- `shards` - an Array of databases.
 - `active_record_instrumentation` - whether to instrument the cache's queries (default: `true`)
 - `clear_with` - clear the cache with `:truncate` or `:delete` (default `truncate`, except for when `Rails.env.test?` then `delete`)
 - `max_key_bytesize` - the maximum size of a normalized key in bytes (default `1024`)